eirikt/default-webapp-elm-now/README.md

 ### v0.4: Styling with Sass
-Choosing a strategy for styling the webapp is not straightforward any more, especially when one is not well-wandered in the UX domain as I am.
+Choosing a strategy for styling the webapp is not straightforward any more, especially when one is not well-wandered in the UX domain.

 As we have chosen Elm as our primary tool for creating the webapp, it would be natural to go with Elm's own type-safe, CSS-wrapping, styling alternative&mdash; [elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest).
 That might well be what we end up doing in the end, but I feel that the present solution for styling works well enough.
 It is a separate, modular solution for the "look & feel" concern of the webapp.
-And when using a CSS extension like [Sass][sass], we have a powerful technical foundation to work with.
+And when using a CSS extension like [Sass][sass] (or specifically SCSS, "Sassy CSS"), we have a powerful technical foundation to work with.
 Sass supports niceties like variables, nesting, inheritance, mixins, and imports.
 Also, when adhering to ad-hoc techniques for improving reusability like [BEM][bem]&mdash;Block Element Modifier, and maybe also [SMACSS][smacss]&mdash; we are well-equipped for safe and convenient styling.
-(Of course, sticking to Sass will also preserve the connection to the previous "default webapp" project&mdash;making the comparison between the two solutions easier.)
+(Of course, sticking to Sass will also preserve the connection to my previous ["default webapp"][default-webapp-heroku] project&mdash;making the comparison between the two solutions easier.)

 ...